-Category of weed/kelp: IHO Definition: Classification of marine vegetation of the algae class.

-1) kelp

-IHO Definition: A giant plant sometimes 60 metres long with no roots, it is anchored by hold-fasts or tendrils up to 10 metres long, that cling to rock.
-Gas filled bubbles on fronds act as floats keeping the kelp just below the surface.
+Ca egory of weed/kelp: IHO Definition: Classification of marine vegetation of the algae class.
+Att ibute Type: Enumeration 1) kelp IHO Definition: A giant plant sometimes 60 metres long with no roots, it is anchored by hold-tendrils up to 10 metres long, that cling to rock.
+Gas filled bubbles on fronds act as floats keeping just below the surface.
 (Earth Sciences References; Mary McNeil).

-2) seaweed

-IHO Definition: The general name for marine plants of the algae class which grow in long narrow ribbons.
-(International Maritime Dictionary, 2nd Edition).
+2) seaweed IHO Definition: The general name for marine plants of the algae class which grow in long narrow (International Maritime Dictionary, 2nd Edition). ribbon Deleted: General Deleted: Also called seagrass.
+4) sargasso ( IHO Definition: A certain type of seaweed, or more generally, a large floating mass of this seaweed Dictionary - S-32). ed.
+(IHC Re narks: Deleted: <#>seagrass¶ • No remarks.
+IHO Definition: Any grass-like marine alga.
+Eelgrass is one of the best known seagrasses.
+(IHO Dictionary - S-32).¶ 27.
+70 category of wreck (CATWRK) sargasso¶ IHO Definition: A certain type of seaweed, or more generally, a large floating mass of this seaweed.
+(IHO Dictionary - S-32).¶ Ca egory of wreck: IHO Definition: Classification of a wrecked or ruined ship.

-4) sargasso

-IHO Definition: A certain type of seaweed, or more generally, a large floating mass of this seaweed.
-(IHO Dictionary - S-32).

-27.70 category of wreck (CATWRK)

-Category of wreck: IHO Definition: Classification of a wrecked or ruined ship.